stunmatrice/CharacterGo/README.md

 # CharacterGo
-- CharacterGo is a natural language interaction framework based on a client-server architecture.
+- CharacterGo is a interaction framework using LLM.

-##
+## Features

+- 1.